Jan Zdeněk Bartoš

-Jan Zdeněk Bartoš (4 June 1908, Dvůr Králové nad Labem – 1 June 1981, Prague) was a Czech composer.
+Jan Zdeněk Bartoš (4 June 1908 – 1 June 1981) was a Czech composer.

 Biography

-Bartoš started to play the violin as a pupil of Karel Hršel in Hradec Králové.
+Bartoš was born on 4 June 1908 in Dvůr Králové nad Labem.
+He started to play the violin as a pupil of Karel Hršel in Hradec Králové.
 In 1924, after he graduated from business school, Bartoš left for France.
 He played as a concertmaster of the Messageries Maritimes naval company in Marseille.
 From 1929 to 1931 he travelled with that company to Africa, Asia and Madagascar.
 Following his return, he studied music theory with Otakar Šín and Jaroslav Křička at the Prague Conservatory.
 He graduated in 1943.
 From 1956 he worked at the Czech Ministry of Education and taught composition and music theory at the Prague Conservatory.

 He composed two operas, an operetta, four symphonies, chamber music, cantatas, songs cycles and theatre music.
 His work was also part of the music event in the art competition at the 1948 Summer Olympics.

+Bartoš died on 1 June 1981 in Prague, shortly before his 73rd birthday.